ReDI-School/ber-dcp-intro-to-computer-science/content/docs/python/python_classes_practical.md

 ## Prerequisites

 - Read through the content from the [previous class](../python_classes/).
-Review the following concepts and try to answer the following questions:
+Review the following concepts and try to answer these questions:
   - What is object orientated programming
   - Difference between an Object and a Class
   - How do we define a constructor function